Guide written by:

 Overestimating your energy needs

 The majority of heaters are rated 500 W, 1,000 W, 1,500 W, and so on.
-It is better to overestimate your energy needs.
-If you have any doubts as to the quality of your insulation, you can get an Energy Performance Certificate.
-If necessary, you can take measures to improve the energy efficiency of your home.
+It is better to overestimate your energy needs than underestimate them.
+If you have any doubts as to the quality of your insulation, you can get an Energy Performance Certificate and take measures to improve the energy efficiency of your home.
 A properly insulated home will considerably reduce your energy bill.

 Electric towel rails for maximum comfort

-Heated towel rails work to heat up your bathroom and dry your towels.
+Heated towel rails work to heat up your bathroom and dry your towels at the same time.

 Additional options for electric heaters